iamjavadali/solrstation/README.md

 I have created guides for your Home lab server running docker containers on a single board computer (sbc), the Raspberry Pi 4.
 This SBC is powerful yet energy-efficient enough that your solar array can easily power this 100% renewable and free.

 Containers in repo:
-1. Wordpress
+1. WordPress
-2. Wordpress-DB (MySQL)
+2. WordPress-DB (MySQL)

 Current Containers **How-to** are in the process of uploading to **solrstation/docker** repo: